|

 2. Use your own language and natural style,

-interjecting
+interjecting language

-for compilation from original record sources.
+from original record sources.

-3. Explain how and why things happened, maintaining
+3. Explain how and why things happened, maintaining the integrity

-the integrity of the original record sources, but always
+of the original record sources, but always

-emphasizing the positive experiences.
+emphasizing positive experiences.

 4. Use good, simply

-written expressions.
+written

 B. PERSONAL - ORAL